Fred-Hutch-Innovation-Lab/jupyter-lab-launcher/README.md

 Once the job is running, you'll see connection information in the stdout:
 - URL: `http://<hostname>.fhcrc.org:<port>`
-- Token: The generated token (if using token authentication)
+- Password: The generated password (if using password authentication)

 ### 4. Terminate the Job